ronjainstanes/IN2000-student-project/README.md

 # Team 11

 ## Running the App
 To run the app you need access to the code files from GitHub.
 Additionally need to have downloaded Android Studio to your computer.
-Open the folder with the code files in Android Studios.
+Open the folder with the code files in Android Studio.

   ### API keys needed for running the app:
   To be able to see the map, you need an API-key which can be downloaded from https://developers.google.com/maps/documentation/android-sdk/get-api-key.